microsoft/live-share/docs/reference/linux.md

 ## Tips for unsupported distros

 Distributions outside of the Debian / Ubuntu or RHL trees are not officially supported by Visual Studio Code or .NET Core and therefore are not, by extension, officially supported by VS Live Share.
-The Live Share community has helped us built up a knowledge base of the current statue of certain distributions.
+However, the Live Share community has helped us built up a knowledge base of the what is needed to get Live Share working on other distributions.

 > **PRs welcome:** If you're interested in updating this information with your favorite distribution, submit a PR for [this file](https://github.com/MicrosoftDocs/live-share/tree/master/docs/reference/linux.md) in our docs GitHub repo.
 Even better, if you'd like to get the dependency installer supporting your favorite distribution, you can submit a PR [for this file](https://github.com/MicrosoftDocs/live-share/blob/master/scripts/linux-prereqs.sh).